-The clothes we wear in winter season and the winter equipment we use is the same whether we are at home or in the park, but if you don’t normally play in cold, snowy environments, make sure you check off these items before you go.
+The clothes we wear in the winter season and the winter equipment we use are the same whether we are at home or in the park, but if you don’t normally play in cold, snowy environments, make sure you check off these items before you go.

 spotting scope.
 Not all wildlife is close to the road and to get a good view of wolves, peregrine falcons, and fox, a pair of binoculars can come in handy.